semluc/Rnotes/_other/Modelfit from R.md

-## correlation.R
+## Modelfit interpreter

-Basic R function to call.
+This excel file will allow to easily read modelfit from SEM or CFA analysis in R

 [Download](/download/Modelfit.from.R.xlsx) this script – and see [here](/docs/Screening/#correlation-table) how to use it.